kuonanhong/Particle-MCMC/README.md

 3. `mcmc_algos` are classes performing MCMC techniques for specific models.
 These classes inherit from the classes in `mcmc_bases`.
 4. `mcmc_bases` are all of the base classes for certain types of MCMC algorithms.
 Inheriting from these allows the user to skip writing a bunch of code.
 5. `models` are particle filtering classes for specific state space models.
 6. `filter_bases` are Kalman filtering and particle filtering base classes.
 Inheriting from these abstracts away all of the details of how this is performed.
+Particle filter base classes are pure virtual, while the closed form filtering classes (fshmm and lgssm) are not.
-7. `utilities` functions that might be useful.
+7. `utilities` functions that might be useful and have no other home (e.g. reading or logging data, transforming parameters with common functions, etc.).

 ## Documentation
 [More details on everything can be found here.](https://tbrown122387.github.io/ssm/)